wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-decide-when-implement-direct-routing/includes/3-benefits-direct-routing.md

 In your clothing retail company, you're considering whether to use Direct Routing.
 You have a board meeting coming up, and you want to brief them on the benefits that a move to Direct Routing might realize.

-Here, you'll learn about the advantages of Direct Routing over a third-party Private Branch Exchange (PBX).
+Here, you'll learn about the advantages of Direct Routing over a third-party private branch exchange (PBX).

 ## Interoperability